The domino shuffling algorithm and Anisotropic KPZ stochastic growth: Model and results

 for $B=(B_1,B_2)\in\mathbb R^2$.
 From~\cite{KOS03}, $R$ is the Legendre transform of the so-called surface tension $\sigma$ of the dimer model with the given periodic weights, i.e.

 We will recall later the relation between $\sigma$ and the ``limit shapes'' of the dimer model.

 We write $ \stackrel\circ{N(P)}$, the interior of the Newton polygon, as the disjoint union of $\mathcal R$ (rough region) and $\mathcal S$ (smooth region), whose definition we recall now.
 (Rough (resp. smooth) phases are called ``liquid'' (resp. ``gaseous'') phases in \cite{KOS03}.)
-From~\cite{KOS03}, it is known that if $\rho\in \stackrel\circ{N(P)}$, two cases can occur: \begin{itemize} \item either $\sigma(\cdot)$ is strictly convex around $\rho$ and $\pi_{\rho,\mathtt w_0}$ is a \emph{rough phase}, meaning that height fluctuations of $h_\eta(f)-h_{\eta}(f')$ grow logarithmically w.r.t. the distance between the faces $f,f'$.
+From~\cite{KOS03}, it is known that if $\rho\in \stackrel\circ{N(P)}$, two cases can occur: \begin{itemize} \item either the measure $\pi_{\rho,\mathtt w_0}$ is \emph{rough}, meaning that height fluctuations of $h_\eta(f)-h_{\eta}(f')$ grow logarithmically w.r.t. the distance between the faces $f,f'$.
 More precisely,

 as the distance $|f-f'|$ between $f$ and $f'$ diverges.
 Moreover, the scaling limit of the height profile is a Gaussian Free Field \cite{KenLectures}.
-We call $\mathcal R$ the set of such ``rough slopes''; \item or the measure $\pi_{\rho,\mathtt w_0}$ is ``smooth'', meaning that height flucutations of $h_\eta(f)-h_{\eta}(f')$ have uniformly bounded variance.
+We call $\mathcal R$ the set of such ``rough slopes''; \item or the measure $\pi_{\rho,\mathtt w_0}$ is \emph{smooth}, meaning that height flucutations of $h_\eta(f)-h_{\eta}(f')$ have uniformly bounded variance.
 In this case, $\sigma$ has a cone singularity (i.e. $\nabla\sigma$ is discontinuous) at this value of $\rho$.
-The set of ``smooth slopes'' is denoted $\mathcal S$. \end{itemize} From \cite{KOS03}, it is further known that $\mathcal S$ is a finite set and moreover for generic edge weights $\mathtt w_0$, $\mathcal S$ actually coincides with the whole $\stackrel\circ{N(P)}\cap \;\mathbb Z^2$, which contains $2n(n-1)+1$ points.
-However, this may fail for particular choices of weights: for instance, when all edge-weights are equal, then it is known that $\mathcal S=\emptyset$.
+The set of ``smooth slopes'' is denoted $\mathcal S$. \end{itemize} {In both cases, $\sigma(\cdot)$ is strictly convex.}